-We are excited to be able to offer sixth-form students the opportunity to take part in a variety of subject-specific tutorials, mentoring sessions, guest lectures and activities (all online) designed to prepare them for university study and to help make sure they are ready to apply for and succeed in higher education.
+Sixth-form students take part in regular, guided tutorials, mentoring sessions, guest lectures, and activities designed to make sure they are ready to apply for, and succeed, at university.

-The project will be a fun, encouraging and intellectually stimulating introduction to studying at university whilst directly supporting A-level studies.
+The programme, in 2023-24 taking place at the University of Birmingham (the Hub), Durham University, Imperial College London and the University of Nottingham, is an encouraging and intellectually stimulating introduction to studying at university whilst directly supporting A-level studies.

 There are three main aspects of the programme: